Bukixo/repositoryWorkshopV2/README.md

 ```

-Next, we use the id that we have captured from the user input to search and find and return a burger that matches the id.
+Next, with the GET Task, we use the id that we have captured from the request call to search and return a burger that matches the id.
 ```
 async Task<Burger> IBurgerRepository.GetBurgerByID(int id)
 {